gustavo-reinaldo/gustavo-reinaldo/README.md

 - 👋 Hi, I’m @gustavo-reinaldo
-- 👀 I’m interested in Software Developing
+- 👀 I’m interested in Software Developing and Quality Assurance
 - ✍️ Graduating in Analysis and Systems Development
 - 🌱 I’m currently looking for an Quality Assurance Internship or Entry Level job, and i'm also learning some programming languages and developing my skills (Java, nodeJS, Springtools, Angular, Typescript, Cypress for test automation and the WEB development kit (HTML, CSS, JAVASCRIPT)).
 - 💞️ I’m looking to collaborate on some project to improve my skills